-Hazard, Vulnerability, Capacity & Risk Assessment (HVCRA) is the most important part of the plan.
+Hazard, Vulnerability, Capacity & Risk Assessment (HVCRA) is the most important part of the plan as the entire planning process will be based on its outcome.
 Any error in identifying the frequency, magnitude and projected impact leads to incorrect identification of major hazard and hence an imperfect plan.